RichardCoffee/privacy-my-way/readme.txt

 See the [GitHib Wiki](https://github.com/RichardCoffee/privacy-my-way/wiki).
 Open an issue if you can't find the info you need.

 == Changelog ==

+= 1.7.3 =
+* Bugfix:  Blocking all plugin updates was also blocking core updates.

 = 1.7.2 =
 * Upgrade:  updated core files.